patricialan/kickstarter-analysis/README.md

 ### Challenge

 #### Description
 Two new analyses were undertaken with Kickstarter campaign data to uncover trends.
 The purpose of the first was to determine if there was a relationship between campaign outcomes (success, failure, or cancellation) and goal amounts.
 The second was to determine whether campaign launch dates affected the same outcomes.
-See Excel spreadsheet “Module1Challenge” <[Module1Challenge.xlsx.zip](Module1Challenge.xlsx.zip)>.
+See spreadsheet “Module1Challenge” <[Module1Challenge.xlsx.zip](Module1Challenge.xlsx.zip)>.

 Additional questions were:
 (1) How many Kickstarter campaigns were able to come close to its fundraising goal in a short amount of time?
 (2) Does the length of a campaign contribute to its success or failure?

 #### Findings
-For Kickstarter campaigns for plays (Figure 1):
+For Kickstarter campaigns for plays (Figure 4):
 * No campaigns were cancelled.
 * Most campaigns had goal amounts of < $10,000 (see sheet “OutcomesBasedOnGoals”).
 * Lower goal amounts (< $5,000) tended to be more successful (pledge amounts matched or exceed goal amounts), with goal amounts of < $1,000 having the highest success rate (76%)